LArSoft/larsoft.github.io/LArSoftWiki/releases/Breaking_Changes.md

 For ease of navigation, older breaking changes have been moved to [Breaking Changes prior to v07_00_00](Breaking_Changes_prior_to_v07_00_00)

+## larsoft v09_50_00 with cetmodules 3.12.00

+- Some headers are no longer supplied "for the convenience of upstream users".
+These must be included where used.
+  - `#include "larcore/CoreUtils/ServiceUtil.h"` for `lar::providerFrom`
+  - `#include "art/Framework/Services/Registry/ServiceHandle.h"` for `art::ServiceHandle`
+  - `#include "larcore/Geometry/Geometry.h"` for `geo::Geometry`
+  - `#include "art/Framework/Principal/Run.h"`
+- The larcorealg test headers  now have larcorealg in their path
+  - `test/Geometry/geometry_unit_test_base.h` has been moved to `larcorealg/TestUtils/geometry_unit_test_base.h`
+  - All other `test/Geometry/` headers are now `larcorealg/test/Geometry/`
+- `lardataobj_OpticalDetectorData` was unnecessary and effectively empty.
+It can safely be remove from link lists.

 ## larsoft v09_48_00 with wirecell v0_18_0

 **When was committed**: [v09_48_00](https://github.com/LArSoft/larsoft/releases/tag/v09_48_00)